 Fernie, British Columbia is another underrated winter destination for people’s December holidays.
-This small mountain town has so much beauty to be seen!
+This small mountain town has so many things to do and natural beauty at every turn!
 On top of that, Fernie is home to one of my favorite restaurants in Canada, cute boutique stores, and even its own brewery and distillery.

 It’s safe to say I was right at home in Fernie when I visited last December!

 In this blog, I’ll share everything there is to know for your trip to Fernie this December.
 This way, you can fall in love with this cute mountain town as much as I did!

 Why Visit Fernie in December

 Fernie is truly one of the most beautiful towns in Canada, and in December when it turns into a winter wonderland, it’s even more magical.